Welcome to the Eakes' Origami Guide to the Building Code -- or "how to actually build new flashing requirements in the building code".

 So now you simply measure the width of the window or door plus the trim on each side (header flashing must go over the trim all the way to the siding), then add the height of the end dams on each end and you have the length of your header flashing.
 Draw the cut and fold marks on each end with the drawing templates.
 Snip out the corners.
 Place the bending jig over the flashing and bend up the end dam with a pair of needle nose pliers.
 Then hammer it down flat against the jig.
 Use the FEIN Multi-Master to cut the aluminum or vinyl to go around the window and two small slots for the end dams.
 Caulk the outside of the end dam to the siding while you are caulking it to the window anyway.
 You now have a better window installation than you have ever had before.

-The animation shows a 'generic' jig in that there are no dimensions since the siding thickness, strapping and window placement details will determine the exact size of the flashing material required.
+The video shows a 'generic' jig in that there are no dimensions since the siding thickness, strapping and window placement details will determine the exact size of the flashing material required.
 But once you make a specific jig, it will work for all windows and doors that you install under the same circumstances.
 In Canada, windows and doors must be installed according to the CSA-A440.4-07 standard.
 The Canadian Standards Association was kind enough to give me permission to include in this Origami Guide the specific 2007 details on the head flashing.
 The following is reproduced from CSA Standard, A440.4-07 Window, Door and Skylight Installation which is copyrighted by Canadian Standards Association, 178 Rexdale Blvd., Toronto, Ontario, M9W 1R3.
 While use of this material has been authorized, CSA shall not be responsible for the manner in which the information is presented, nor for any interpretations thereof.

 Head flashing shall